 Ceramide 3, Ceramide 6-11, Ceramide 1- Now these are little gems in skin care or even skin repair.
 They are already a natural component of our skin.
 All four layers of our epidermis contain them.
 Our skin has a barrier that keeps the moisture, water, reduces infection, ceramides are important part of keeping that barrier healthy.

-Hyaluronic Acid – it is found naturally in the skin (eyes, joints, fluid in the body and connective tissue) as well.
+Hyaluronic Acid – is found naturally in the skin (eyes, joints, fluid in the body, and connective tissue) as well.
 It has a very high capacity for holding water.
-That is why it has become so popular in skin care products in recent years.
+That is why it has become so popular in skincare products in recent years.
+It has the ability to hold moisture and water content in your skin.

 Cholesterol – this ingredient also helps to maintain proper function of the epidermis or the skin barrier.
 It is found naturally in the skin and in the body (however, it is different than cholesterol that is so commonly referred to in body function and in your blood work).
 It works to help strengthen the outer structure of the skin and protect it from dehydration.